alexaapo/Bidirectional-stacked-RNN-with-LSTM-GRU/README.md

-# Bidirectional stacked RNN with LSTM GRU
+# Bidirectional stacked RNN with LSTM/GRU

 Here I develop a sentiment classifier using a ***bidirectional stacked RNN with LSTM/GRU cells*** for the Twitter sentiment analysis dataset, which is [available here](https://drive.google.com/file/d/1dTIWNpjlrnTQBIQtaGOh0jCRYZiAQO79/view).